tylertitsworth/5th-age-srd/Character-Rules/Rituals.md

 **Market/Component Cost:** 150 gp**/**30 gp

-**Effect:** Designate up to five ritual participants, including yourself, who ignore penalties associated with extremes of nonmagical weather.
+**Effect:** Designate up to five ritual participants, including yourself, who ignore penalties associated with extremes of non-magical weather.

 An affected creature suffers no ill effects from ambient temperatures between –50 and 140 degrees Fahrenheit, and the creature's equipment is likewise protected from the ravages of these temperatures and of precipitation.